-Discover More Hidden Places in North Cyprus
+More Hidden Places To Discover

 If you fancy something different on your next holiday, or are interested in history, then the places below are well worth visiting.
 Explore abandoned monasteries, derelict buildings, a tank on the hillside, and take in the magnificent views from lover's leap in North Cyprus.

 These hidden monastery ruins are secluded amongst the pine tree forests of the Beşparmak Mountain Range.
 A very peaceful place amongst the surrounding nature, the Sourp Magar Monastery, also known as Ayios Makarios, was built in around the 10th Century and parts are still remarkably well-preserved, although caution should be taken as the buildings are decayed and in states of disrepair.
 Artifacts from times gone by still remain, from abandoned fridges, coffee cups, candles and beds.
 The monastery was still being used into the early 20th Century by monks, and has also been used by the Turkish Army as a camp.
 The site is quite large, and there is a church where some people still come to light candles and pray.

 The monastery has a very much "undiscovered" feel about it, and is well worth either the serene walk through the pine forest or it can be approached by car along a tarmacked road from the east and then walk the mile or so down to the site.
 To get there, head towards Alevkaya and take the turning on the Kyrenia to Famagusta road by the Buffavento restaurant.
 Drive along the road, and you can see the monastery through the trees, go past it and you will come to a picnic site where you can park and walk down to the site.

 Alternatively, you can park at Lover's Leap and walk through the forest.

 Lover's Leap - Kyrenia Mountain Range

 On the way there to the Sourp Magar Monastery, a visit to Lover's Leap should definitely be on the cards - the views from here are simply stunning.